suraj944/BYTEUPRISE_CS_02/README.md

 # Keylogger-Software
-his is a simple yet effective keylogger software written in Python using the pynput library.
+This is a simple yet effective keylogger software written in Python using the pynput library.
 The software captures key presses from the keyboard and logs them into a file named "Keylog.txt" for monitoring or analysis purposes.

 Key Features: